akarnil/iotc-yocto-c-sdk/README.md

 ```

-As developing a iotc application involves the use of private/secure data like keys/certificates and the user is expected to develop same application using SCM like git, it's worth taking a moment to be aware of risks of accidentlally uploading private data to places it shouldnt belong.
-The directory `eg-priviate-repo-data` seeks to provide a safe space to place sensitive data like device keys etc for development purposes only.
+As developing a iotc application involves the use of private/secure data like keys/certificates and the user is expected to develop same application using SCM like git, it's worth taking a moment to be aware of risks of accidentally uploading private data to places it shouldn't belong.
+The directory `eg-private-repo-data` seeks to provide a safe space to place sensitive data like device keys etc for development purposes only.
 When the user installs the _development_ version of the recipe (`telemetry-demo-dev`) any files within `eg-private-repo-data` will be installed in the rootfs of the image.
 The `.gitignore` settings for this repo are also configured to prevent accidental upload of *.pem or *.crt files.

 This approach allows the user to develop their solution conveniently, then when it's time to provide production builds, the result would be a clean installation awaiting first time configuration post image flash.

 Also in the `eg-private-repo-data` are sample JSON files, these are explained in more detail in the drop-down section

 <details>
   <summary>JSON config files</summary>